-As restoration professionals, we’re very familiar with disasters—some big and some much smaller, thankfully.
+As restoration professionals, we’re very familiar with disasters—fire and water damage restoration requires specialized knowledge and skills.
 The nature of our work brings us close to property owners who are facing some unfamiliar challenges.

 We’d like to take just a few moments to give you a quick primer on what to look for when you require a restoration expert.
 You may never need this information, but if you do, we think you’ll see the time spent reading this short article as time well invested.

 TIP: Much of the guidance we present here applies to finding any contractor you engage to work on your property.

 Since we kicked this article off with an old saying, let’s toss out another one that really applies to selecting a restoration expert: There’s no substitute for experience.